ozceliksinan/csharp-exercises/README.md

 ## Contributing

 If you wish to contribute to these projects or fix any issues, please fork the repository and submit a pull request.
 Your contributions are welcome!

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact me at: info@sinanozcelik.com

-For more: sinanozcelik.com